adaptingadapting/Holberton-SpeedrunAllChecksPercent/902more_functions_nested_loops/README.md

 task 2 i just did it all in the return this time, no setting up a result variable saved me 2 lines

 task 3 i feel like vie done this one before, but whatever here we go again

+task 4 a simple logic statement there in the for loops sghould do enough